-Towards the end of 2019 the survey was conducted.
+Towards the end of 2019, the survey was conducted.
 It showed an interesting fact – almost ¾ of all the respondents said that they have around 11 apps installed on their phones.
-In the survey they did not include the pre-installed ones, so just the apps downloaded by the user.
-Another interesting fact to consider that there’s not that many new apps to be downloaded.
+In the survey, they did not include the pre-installed ones, so just the apps downloaded by the user.
+Another interesting fact to consider that there are not that many new apps to be downloaded.
 Instead, people tend to stick to some of them and use them for a long time.
 Note here that the number of downloads says almost nothing about the app’s success.
 If the user does not use your app on an everyday basis or frequently enough, it will soon be deleted.
 And here the next stat comes.
 See below.

-Yes, Google is huge, it is a giant, but yet Fb is winning 4 out of the 5 most downloaded and the most used apps.
+Yes, Google is huge, it is a giant, but yet Fb is winning 4 out of the 5 most downloaded and the most-used apps.
 Interesting, but quite logical fact is that all the TOP-5 apps are connected to social media and communication.
 It is absolutely in scope of the most popular app categories.

 The most popular category for developers in the Apple App Store is gaming apps.
 And 20-25% of all the apps are in this category.
-The second highest category is almost twice smaller.
+The second-highest category is almost twice smaller.
 So if you are focusing on the gaming app to launch, prepare yourself for tough competition.
 But the winner gets it all, so if you succeed, you will be on the wave of this booming industry.

-Social media apps, communication apps and so on are the most frequently downloaded ones, but also the most used.
+Social media apps, communication apps, and so on are the most frequently downloaded ones, but also the most used.
 According to the research, people spend almost half of their time on the smartphone in these apps.
 Video and entertaining apps share the second place.
-TikTok, Netflix and so on have more than 20% of the usage time.
+TikTok, Netflix, and so on have more than 20% of the usage time.
 But as the example of TikTok shows, the line between these two categories is blurring, so youngsters use these apps for similar purposes.

 Source: App Annie

-Yes, users spend most of the time in social media apps, but at the same time music apps are absolute leaders of launching attempts per day.
+Yes, users spend most of the time in social media apps, but at the same time, music apps are absolute leaders of launching attempts per day.
 On average people launch them three times per day.
 Users seem to log into Fb, Instagram and texting apps on an everyday basis, so the fact that music apps turned out to be launched much, much more often is the piece of data difficult to understand, so businesses should focus on it in the future to get the whole meaning of this data.